 When rescuers located his body though on March 19, 2002, he was found resting with other firefighters in the South Tower Lobby.
 This made sense, as Crowther was a volunteer firefighter like his dad with the Empire Hook and Ladder Company; and it was surmised that he helped usher people to safety, though little was known from there at that time.

 “The Man in the Red Bandana”

-One of Welles Crowther’s trademarks was a read bandana that he used to carry around.
+One of Welles Crowther’s trademarks was a red bandana that he was known to carry around.
 This was a trait he picked up from his father, who as a young boy, Crowther noted his father wrapped a comb within a red bandana in his back pocket, while keeping a white handkerchief in his front shirt pocket for show.
 At age six, Crowther received a bandana as a gift from his dad, along with the white hanky.
 He was seen carrying his red bandana along wherever he went, even under his sports uniforms and under his lacrosse helmet at Boston College.

-Crowther hoped to return to a life of serving others, although he had a thriving business career, and potentially hoped to become a member of the New York Fire Department (NYFD) or even the CIA or FBI.
+Crowther hoped to return to a life of serving others, although he had a thriving business career and potentially hoped to become a member of the New York Fire Department (NYFD) or even the CIA or FBI.
 He was not a fan of sitting behind a computer, though he believed he should work in the business world.

 It was not until Judy Wein’s account in The New York Times in May 2002, that Crowther’s parents would learn how their son applied his joy in helping others, along with his skills as a firefighter and incident command that day.

 Wein was one floor beneath Crowther in Aon and suffered a punctured lung from three cracked ribs, and her broken right arm.
 In spite of her injuries, she helped to move a piece of fallen stone and to free other colleagues.